stsewd/stsewd.github.io/posts/xss-in-djang-impersonate-and-django-gravatar2.rst

 ~~~~~~~~~~~~

 Since the vulnerability is in a template tag,
-exploiting the vulnerability will depend if an application uses the template tag with user-controlled content.
+exploiting the vulnerability will depend if the application uses the template tag with user-controlled content.
 We can assume that a common alt text is the user's name.

 .. code-block:: html

    {% load gravatar from gravatar %}

-   {% gravatar user 50 user.name %}
+   {% gravatar user 50 user.first_name %}

 Then the attacker can inject the payload in the user's name.
 A simple payload could be: